Billboard's Top 200 Album Sales

 QUICK ANSWER

-The #1 album on the Billboard chart for the week of December 13, 1980 was Greatest Hits by Kenny Rogers.
+The #1 album on the Billboard chart for the week of February 13, 1982, was Freeze-Frame by The J. Geils Band.

 Key Takeaway